About Concessionary Fares

 Please see our guidance on what you will need to apply to ensure you have all of the details you will need to make your online application.

-- If you are renewing your pass it must be due to expire within the next three months or have expired within the last 12 months (if you pass expired over 12 months ago then please submit a new application.
+- If you are renewing your pass it must be due to expire within the next three months or have expired within the last 2 months (if your pass expired over 2 months ago then please submit a new application.)

 - If you have lost or damaged your pass then there will be a £5 replacement fee which can be paid securely via our online payment system using a credit or debit card.